AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite

 This force sensitive supervision of the insertion process not only improves safety and reliability by avoiding damage to connectors in case of excessive forces, but coupled with the learning approach also provide an intelligent fallback-strategy in those cases where the initial insertion fails, by providing a look-up option of which shift to the initial insertion position most likely will lead to success (in the experiences made so far).
+This learning approach was developed using a specific subsystem size and insertion approach, but can later easily be adapted to also handle different types and shapes of subsystems as well as other insertion production steps.
+Since the modification of the robot's movement is limited to a small area around the initially assumed insertion position, the insertion process still can be executed safely, without risking unexpected large movement of the robot leading to collisions with other subsystems.
 Continuous updates to the learned Q-learning-table furthermore help optimizing the AIT process, since the initially setup insertion position might not represent a global minimum of the forces applied during insertion - by choosing a different insertion point right away, the forces applied to the satellite subsystems can thus be minimized, leading to less strain on components and thus improving the AIT process.
 Indeed, with this force sensitive insertion strategy deployed, during project implementation and later test and evaluation runs the robot did not fail for a single time to successfully insert all types of subsystem boards, demonstrating the success of this approach and the thus achieved robustness during automated satellite assembly.